Thank you for your interest in becoming a programmer at KBOO!

 Every Spring and Fall, Staff meets with the show hosts to prepare for the upcoming membership drive.
 We share the state of the station, drive themes, pitching points, and other updates.
 We always provide multiple dates to accommodate everyone’s schedule.

 5.)
 Attend the FCC Basics: Legal Issues in Radio Training Annually

-- We ask that all Programmers take this course, once a calender year, to stay refreshed on FCC guidelines.
+- We ask that all Programmers take this course, once a calendar year, to stay refreshed on FCC guidelines.

 6.)
 Create an Episode Page for each upcoming show